FROM THE OXFORD COMPANION TO NEW ZEALAND LITERATURE

 On Make-up and Makeover (2003) is one of the Four Winds Press Montana Estates Essay Series titles, edited by Lloyd Jones.

-Boock's screen credits include writing on the multi-award-winning Insider's Guide to Happiness and Insider's guide to love, co-creating and making a children's television series Time Trackers and the television film Until Proven Innocent, the story of wrongly convicted rapist, David Dougherty.
+Boock's screen credits include writing on the multi-award-winning Insider's Guide to Happiness and Insider's Guide to Love.

 In 2007, she and Donna Malane formed Lippy Pictures.
 Together they created and co-produced Time Trackers, a 13-part international children's time-travel drama, wrote Bloodlines a 90 minute television drama (for Screentime NZ), and co-wrote and produced five telefeature dramas; Until Proven Innocent, (the story of wrongly convicted rapist David Dougherty), Tangiwai - a Love Story, Field Punishment No.1, Pirates of the Airwaves and Jean, for TVNZ/Lippy Pictures.